dncoble/CubicOptimal/to-do.md

 right now i am:
-* improving makeTable and making sym tables to get those up and working
 * creating a better Cube class with permutation
+* editing makeTable to remove setCoord, create RTS table

 future work and notes:

-make another cube class with simple boolean matrices and boolean multiplication. it has the potential to be faster.
+make another cube class with simple boolean matrices and boolean multiplication, it may be faster.

 implement SMA*
 	make all search algorithms inherit